Colorado

 Tallest Sand Dunes in North America

-Among all the things I like about the United States, their national parks is my favourite one.
+Among all the things I like about the United States, their national parks are my favourite ones.
 I always enjoy visiting them no matter the season and the weather.
 Since the first national park was created in 1872, the goal has always been to provide recreational opportunities with the conservation coming after.
-As a result, most of the America's national parks are very accessible that often draws big crowds, especially at those parks near major highways and cities.
-It obviously seems appealing to me that tourism brings more profit to some areas than traditional mining of natural resources, but I believe there should be a better way to control crowds since most visitors to the national parks come see the nature, not other people.
-So I was really glad that Great Sand Dunes National Park in Colorado, that I visited this past December, was still a hidden gem with fewer visitors come comparing to other "big boys" in the Southwest such as Grand Canyon, Zion and Arches.
+As a result, most of America's national parks are very accessible and often draw big crowds, especially those parks near major highways and cities.
+It obviously seems appealing to me that tourism brings more profit to some areas than traditional mining of natural resources, but I believe there should be a better way to control crowds since most visitors to the national parks come to see nature, not other people.
+So I was really glad that Great Sand Dunes National Park in Colorado, which I visited this past December, was still a hidden gem with fewer visitors compared to other "big boys" in the Southwest such as the Grand Canyon, Zion and Arches.

-The good things about the national parks in the Southwest like Grand Sand Dunes is that they change very little from season to season in terms of appearance.
+The good thing about the national parks in the Southwest like Grand Sand Dunes is that they change very little from season to season in terms of appearance.

-With generally low precipitation and desert-like conditions year around, those parks are as beautiful in the winter as they are in the summer.
+With generally low precipitation and desert-like conditions year-round, those parks are as beautiful in the winter as they are in the summer.

 The biggest draw of the park, as the name suggests, is the sand dunes.
 In fact, those dunes are the tallest ones in North America.
 They can go as high as 750 ft / 229 m.
 That's a lot!